aalquist/cli-query/README.md

 #### Write your own search result filter:
 To build your own filter, check out the syntax of the built-in filters, copy one, and build your own.
 Each filter is a map of JSONPath statements where the key is the result's column name and the value of the colum is the result of the JSONPath.
 Each JSONPath is executed independently and repeatedly on each result row/item.

 The JSON below was copied from the default.json filter as a starting point.
-Then 3 more columns you see from the show-json output:  PropertyVersion, ProductionStatus, StagingStatus.
-Finally, re-run your last search to see the additional columns.
+Then add 3 more columns you see from the show-json output:  PropertyVersion, ProductionStatus, StagingStatus.
+Finally, re-run your last bulksearch to see the additional columns.

 Create My Custom Filter: